djdrysdale/digital-garden/posts/my-personal-knowledge-management-system.md

 date: "2020-07-25"
 categories:
   - "pkm"
-description: We’re exposed to more information more quickly than ever before.
+description: "We’re exposed to more information more quickly than ever before.
 It’s important to have a way to not only manage all that knowledge, but to turn it into something meaningful.
-Here’s how I do it.
+Here’s how I do it."
 ---